xnfy520/extjs/docs/guides/command_ant/README.md

 processing exit codes, but what Ant is particularly good at is manipulating files.
 This is because Ant was designed for use with build scripts.

-As touched on in the [Advanced Sencha Cmd](#/guide/command_advanced) guide, Sencha Cmd is delivered as a JAR file and it exposes its core functionality as an Ant Library (or `antlib`).
-The command line level of Sencha Cmd, as well as SDK-specific processing are implemented on top of this layer.
+As touched on in the [Advanced Sencha Cmd](#!/guide/command_advanced) guide, Sencha Cmd is delivered as a JAR file and it exposes its core functionality as an Ant Library (or `antlib`).
+The command line level of Sencha Cmd, as well as specific processing are implemented on top of this layer.
 So anything you can do in one, you can do in the other.